Want to get an idea of what it would be like to be in the group? Download this FREE Guide!

 Then, because we really need to lay some groundwork for future ‘wins,’ we’ll work on goal setting in the second month.
 We need to have a clear idea of where we want to go with raising our children so we can make sure that the ways we interact with them help us to move toward our goals, rather than working against us.
 (For example, we might want to raise an adolescent who takes responsibility around the house and who looks for opportunities to help us rather than always waiting to be told what to do, but if we are currently rewarding that child for putting their toys away or throwing their clothes in the hamper, then we are undermining their intrinsic motivation to help out around the house: our daily interactions are in conflict with our goals.)

-Month 3: Getting on the same page with your co-parent
+Getting on the same page as your co-parent

 We will have a guest host for the third month: Dr. Laura Froyen will help us to get on the same page regarding parenting with our spouse.
 Dr. Froyen received her Ph.D. in Human Development and Family Studies with an emphasis on Couple and Family Therapy from Michigan State University.
 Her research focused on how marital and family relationships influence parenting and child development, so she’s the perfect person to help us truly hear and understand our partner’s perspectives on parenting and work with our partner to make sure that our approach to parenting is consistent.
 We’re not aiming for a 100% “united front” because parents are different and each will have their own unique relationship with the child.
 But it is very confusing to a child to hear “I welcome your emotional expression” from one parent and “Stop crying; you’re not a baby any more” from the other, so we’ll help you to develop tools to overcome issues like this.